osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 | `Timestamp`   | String    | The response time of the stream data from the Azure Event Hubs device |
 | `Value`       | Specified by the data selection | The value of the stream data from the Azure Event Hubs device |

-Certain metadata are sent with each stream created.
+Certain metadata are sent with each created stream.
 The following metadata are common for every adapter type:

 - **ComponentId**: Specifies the data source, for example, _EventHubs1_
 - **ComponentType**: Specifies the type of adapter, for example, _EventHubs_

-The following metadata is specific to Azure Event Hubs:
+The following metadata are specific to Azure Event Hubs:

-- **EventHubName**: Contains the Azure Event Hub name configured in the data selection item.
+- **EventHubName**: Contains the Azure Event Hub name configured in the data selection item
-- **DeviceId**: Contains the Device Id configured in the data selection item (IoT Hub integration only).
+- **DeviceId**: Contains the Device Id configured in the data selection item (IoT Hub integration only)

 **Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
 Specify the metadata level in [General configuration](xref:GeneralConfiguration).
-For the Azure Event Hubs adapter, the following metadata is sent for the individual level:
+For the Azure Event Hubs adapter, the following metadata are sent for the individual level:

 - `None`: No metadata
 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)